The Issue, Our Vision & Approach

 The levers that need to be pushed to reach this goal include policy changes, demand building among youth, supply building among educators, and sharing of best practices.
 The Technology Alliance is well positioned to address the latter three, leaving policy work to the many great organizations already leading in that space.
 Our focus is on demonstrating creative, impactful approaches that move us closer to the 70% goal.

-- Introduce young people to tech-driven fields and careers - through a data-driven job & interest explorer app and through a report with searchable database on available programs/opportunities;
+- Introduce young people to tech-driven fields and careers - through a data-driven job & interest explorer app that connects youth's interests with the stats, stories and educational pathways of jobs in their communities;

 If you are interested in getting involved as a partner, volunteer, or sponsor of this work, please contact us for more information.